An Act to amend the Income Tax Act

 What kind of message is this sending to Canadians when the Liberal government is saying that it wants to take away some of their options for savings, but at the same time it will use those dollars to try to mitigate this massive deficit it will pass on to the taxpayers.
 The government will be taking with one hand and taking with the other.
 That could be extremely frustrating for Canadians who are trying to save for their future.

-The Parliamentary Budget Officer released a report earlier this year that stated household indebtedness and financial vulnerability in Canada was increasing.
+The Parliamentary Budget Officer released a report earlier this year that stated household indebtedness and financial vulnerability in Canada were increasing.
 It showed household debt servicing capacities were continuing to trend upward, while continuing capacity to meet those debt obligations was diminishing.
 It shows that we should be giving Canadians every opportunity to save when times are good, so when times are tough, like they are right now in Alberta, Atlantic Canada and Saskatchewan, they have an opportunity to have savings they can tap into when they need it.

 Reducing the TFSA contribution limits will simply reduce the ability of Canadians to save for retirement and to protect themselves during those economic downturns.
 TFSAs remove barriers for all Canadians to maximize their financial position.
 It really is a shame the Liberal government wants to decrease the ability of Canadians to use this tool to save for their future.

-The other issue at hand with Bill C-2 is the middle class tax cut.
+The other issue at hand with Bill C-2 is the middle-class tax cut.
 I am sure this vision was burned into the minds of Canadians during the election campaign.
 The Prime Minister went from coast to coast to coast and said, “A billion dollar tax cut for the middle class, paid for by a $3 billion increase on high income earners”.

 However, the Liberals got their numbers completely wrong.
-This middle class tax cut is anything but revenue neutral.
+This middle-class tax cut is anything but revenue-neutral.
 In fact, the Parliamentary Budget Officer has said that this tax reform, and I will not call it a tax cut, will cost Canadians $8.9 billion over the next six years.
-That is anything but revenue neutral and it shows that the Liberal government will be taking away with one hand and taking away with the other.
-They say that this is a middle class tax cut, but average Canadians who qualify for this will only get $6 a week.
+That is anything but revenue-neutral and it shows that the Liberal government will be taking away with one hand and taking away with the other.
+They say that this is a middle-class tax cut, but average Canadians who qualify for this will only get $6 a week.
 I do not think that will have a profound impact on stimulating our economy or making a big impact for middle-class Canadians.
 In fact, middle-class Canadians will not benefit from this at all.
 The group that makes closer to $200,000 will benefit the most.

 We will be penalizing those hard-working Canadians, usually those who have started businesses, created jobs, grown our economy and who worked extremely hard to be in that higher tax bracket.
 We will be taking $3 billion away from them, and it will not be making that big of an impact.